Seneca-ICTOER/OPS245/docs/A-Labs/lab7.md

 ssh-copy-id -i ~/.ssh/mykey.pub username@hostname
 ```

-4. To generate a keypair (public/private keys), issue the following command: `ssh-keygen`
+4. To generate a keypair (public/private keys), issue the following command: `ssh-keygen -t rsa -b 4096`

+**Note** Without the "-t" option that allows us to specify the "rsa" type, Debian 13 will default to a new encryption format (ed25519) .
+The -b option allows us to set the length of the encription in bits.

 After generating the keys it prompts you for the location to save the keys.
 The default is **~/.ssh** Your private key will be saved as **id_rsa** and your public key will be saved as **id_rsa.pub** by default.